EXCLUSIVE-Limited Chinese cooperation hindering U.S. fentanyl fight -congress report | Law-Order

 FENTANYL SHIPMENTS FALL The amount of finished fentanyl shipped from China to the United States has declined since 2019 when Beijing banned the synthetic drug.
 Yet illicit fentanyl from China remains widely available in the United States, the report said.

-The U.S. Drug Enforcement Administration (DEA) believes Chinese traffickers have shifted from mainly manufacturing finished fentanyl to mostly exporting precursors to Mexican cartels, who manufacture illicit fentanyl and deliver the final product.
+The U.S. Drug Enforcement Administration (DEA) believes Chinese traffickers have shifted from mainly manufacturing finished fentanyl to mostly exporting precursors to Mexican cartels, which make illicit fentanyl and deliver the final product.
 The authors of the congressional report, titled "Illicit Fentanyl from China: An Evolving Global Operation", warned that the sophistication of traffickers was growing and both Chinese and U.S. authorities were struggling to adapt.

 On top of relocating some manufacturing to India, Chinese traffickers were re-routing shipments via third countries and using new marketing methods to circumvent local regulations drafted by Beijing.
 "China's weak supervision and regulation of its chemical and pharmaceutical industry also enable evasion and circumvention," the report said.